BirdeeHub/FOOdBAR/README.md

 #### nix

-For now it is packaged for nix only so install nix package manager, then clone the repo and cd into it
+For now it is packaged for nix only so install nix package manager on linux, mac, or WSL, by following the instructions here [nixos.org/download](https://nixos.org/download/)

 Then to build or run use